Choreographer, Screendance Maker and Dance Teacher

 She has worked as a performer with various choreographers, such as Wies Merkx, Johan Greben, Caroline Hermans/ Danslab, Michael Schumacher, Michele Anne de Mey and Marcelo Evelin.

-A staff member of the Amsterdamse Hogeschool voor de Kunsten since 2002, she teaches release technique, improvisation, composition and contactimprovisation.
-She is also a regular teacher at CREA Amsterdam and has taught extensively as a guest teacher at several institutions and dance schools, such as AREA 59, Magpie Summer Course and New Dance Studios Amsterdam, Fontys Academy Tilburg, Dansstationen Malmö and Laster Studios Bruxelles.
+A staff member of the Amsterdamse Hogeschool voor de Kunsten since 2002, she teaches release technique, improvisation, composition and contact improvisation.
+She has taught extensively as a guest teacher at several institutions and dance schools, such as AREA 59, Magpie Summer Course and New Dance Studios Amsterdam, Fontys Academy Tilburg, Dansstationen Malmö and Laster Studios Bruxelles.
 For an impression of her technique class click here